BruhGaming1776/BananaCrumbs.US/index.md

 ## Welcome to BananaCrumbs!

 Thank you for visiting bananacrumbs.us!
-We are an American-based company which designs Software as a Service (SaaS) programs for individuals and (soon) enterprises!
+We are an American-based company which designs Software as a Service (SaaS) programs for individuals and enterprises!

+### Notice

+We have recently updated our terms of service: [www.bananacrumbs.us/terms-of-service](https://bananacrumbs.us/terms-of-service)

 ## Our Services